sarahliz24/srs-training-tracker/README.md

 - <a href="https://www.python.org/" target="_blank">Python</a>

 Libraries
 - <a href="https://docs.python.org/3/library/os.html" target="_blank">OS</a> Gives functions for interacting with the operating system.
+Allows use of clear screen function (used to improve user experience to declutter screen).
 - <a href="https://docs.python.org/3/library/sys.html" target="_blank">Sys</a> Interacts with the runtime environment.
 - <a href="https://docs.python.org/3/library/datetime.html" target="_blank">Datetime</a> For getting & manipulation dates & time.
 The date is added to the database when user adds a skill.
 The date display (attached to a skill & user) will be implemented in user display in future versions of the applicationn.
 - <a href="https://docs.python.org/3/library/time.html" target="_blank">Time </a> Sleep was imported from Time to give a delay when sending information to worksheets, to enhance user experience (gives impression program is doing "work".)